osburn-sharp/jerbil/README.md

 but they keep track of their own pids instead of relying on daemon.
 To stop the server, an attempt is made to call the stop method, which cleans up with all the other servers, but failing that the pid is used to kill the server.

+### Server Discovery

+Jerbil servers automatically connect to each other on a LAN to make their management as easy as possible.
+They do this using brute force - polling each address on the network until they find a server and then registering with it.
+This all takes time and to avoid delaying the server itself, the discovery task is delegated to {Jerbil::Monitor}, which is run in a sub-process by the sbin/jerbild script.

+The {Jerbil::Monitor} class uses the {Jerbil::Servers.find_servers} class method to search the network for any other servers.
+This method uses the NetAddr gem to create a list of network addresses from the parameters defined by {Jerbil::Config}, allowing users to limit jerbil addresses, both to control which machines get polled and to speed up the search.
+The Jerbil port is polled using the standard library TCPSocket interface with a timeout (standard library again).
+When the server finds another server it first does a minor security check (see below) and then obtains all of the services registered with that server and adds it to its service database.

+To avoid missing any servers that may have been busy during the short period waited on each port, the monitor process can loop round the discovery task multiple times (see defaults in {Jerbil::Config}.
+There is also a delay between each cycle that can be set in {Jeckyl::Config}.
+Overall, the parameters for the monitor task can be tuned to ensure success on anything from a small subnet to a large network.
+The only thing it cannot do is monitor more than one network.

 ### Services